normanmunge/testing-ci-cd-demo/README.md

    To install jest:
    npm install --save-dev jest (NPM Pakcage Manager) yarn install --save-dev jest (Yarn Package Manager)
-2. E2E Testing - Puppeteer (headless version of the Google Chrome browser) To install Puppeteer: npm install --save-dev puppeteer
-3. React Testing Library.
+2. React Testing Library.
    Since this project was set up using React's creat-react-app.
 We're all set for writing tests otherwise, you need to install the library:

    npm install --save-dev @testing-library/react

 ### Resources that might be helpful

-1. To test components that are connected to a Redux store, mock the store using Redux Mock Store library
+1. To test components that are connected to a Redux store, mock the store using <a href="https://github.com/reduxjs/redux-mock-store" target="_blank">Redux Mock Store</a> library
-2. To mock an API response, the project uses JSON Placeholder to mock a free and fake API for testing and prototyping.
+2. To mock an API response, the project uses <a href="https://jsonplaceholder.typicode.com/" target="_blank">JSON Placeholder</a> to mock a free and fake API for testing and prototyping.
-3. To simulate user interactions, React Testing Library provides API in a package called user-event
+3. To simulate user interactions, React Testing Library provides API in a package called <a href="https://github.com/testing-library/user-event#clickelement-eventinit-options" target="_blank">User Event</a>
+4. For E2E Testing - Consider <a href="https://pptr.dev/" target="_blank">Puppeteer</a> (headless version of the Google Chrome browser), <a href="https://www.selenium.dev/" target="_blank">Selenium</a> or <a href="https://testcafe.io/" target="_blank">Testcafe</a>

 ### Notable mentions/resources: